 The Port of Seattle welcomed customers back into the south side of the Central Terminal on March 29, 2019.
 The current phase of the renovation restores views of the airfield via the iconic glass wall, debuts new furniture, and opens service from five amazing eateries to satisfy every palate, including Lucky Louie Fish Shack™, Evergreens Salad, Pallino Pastaria, Pei Wei Asian Kitchen, and Koi Shi Sushi Bento.
 In the coming weeks, the Port will complete installing new high-top and ADA accessible charging stations and tabletops, all featuring Pacific Northwest-inspired wood finishes.

 Much of the renovation work during this first phase occurred behind the scenes.
 The Port installed new HVAC systems and reconfigured tenant spaces while adding an elevator and stairs.
 Tenants then took over construction to build out their unique locations.
 The Central Terminal Renovation project will be completed in late 2020 after the Port completes construction of the elevators and stairs to reach new mezzanine dining levels on the north and south sides.

-Additionally, Salty’s at the SEA and BrewTop Social will open by late 2020.
+Salty’s at the SEA and BrewTop Social is coming soon!
 This two-level dining and craft beer experience celebrate the Pacific Northwest with mezzanine level access offering incredible, expanded views of the airfield.

 |Construction begins||February 2018|